mkfsn/OsakaUniversityCourses/README.md

 * day
 * period
 * interval
+* instructor

 Here are some examples:

-* `"Computer" -day:1`: Courses that name has "Computer" and not in Monday.
+* Courses that name contains "Computer" but not in Monday and Friday.

+    `"Computer" -day:1 -day:5`

-* `"Computer" -period:5`: Courses that name has "Computer" and not in period 5
+* Courses that name contains "Computer" and is in period 5

+    `"Computer" period:5`

-* `Computer day:2`: Courses that name has "Computer" and in Tuesday.
+* Courses that name contains "Computer" and is in Monday period 2 to 5.

+    `Computer interval:mon2..5`

+* Courses that name contains "Computer" but not in Friday period 1, 3 and 5.

+    `Computer -interval:fri1,3 -interval:fri5`

+* Courses that name contains "Computer" and the name of instructor contains "SUGIHARA".

+    `Computer instructor:SUGIHARA`

 # Screenshots